-The foregoing factors, as well as other factors, could materially and adversely affect our quarterly and annual results of operations.
+The foregoing factors, as well as other factors, could materially and adversely affect our quarterly and annual results of operations and rates of revenue growth, if any.
+Since our initial public offering, we have experienced significant revenue growth, and we may not achieve similar growth rates in future periods.
+You should not rely on our operating results for any prior quarterly or annual period as an indication of our future operating performance.
+If we are unable to maintain adequate revenue growth, our operating results could suffer and our stock price could decline.
 In addition, a significant amount of our operating expenses are relatively fixed due to our manufacturing, research and development, and sales and general administrative efforts.
-Any failure to adjust spending quickly enough to compensate for a revenue shortfall could magnify the adverse impact of such revenue shortfall on our results of operations.
-We expect that our sales will continue to fluctuate on a quarterly basis and that our financial results for some periods may be below those projected by securities analysts, which could significantly decrease the price of our common stock.
+Any failure to adjust spending quickly enough to compensate for a shortfall relative to our anticipated revenue could magnify the adverse impact of such shortfalls on our results of operations.
+We expect that our sales will continue to fluctuate on an annual and quarterly basis and that our financial results for some periods may be below those projected by securities analysts, which could significantly decrease the price of our common stock.